Online Class: Accounting Level 3 — Financial Planning

 Learning Outcomes

-- Recognize the components and purpose of the income statement, balance sheet, and cash flow statement in assessing a company's financial health.
+• Identify and describe the key components of the income statement, balance sheet, and statement of cash flows for understanding a company's financial performance.

-- Recognize and differentiate between operating budgets and capital budgets by identifying their unique components and functions within an organizational context.
+• Define and differentiate between operating budgets and capital budgets, explaining their unique functions and significance.

 Additional Course Information